danieljgroso/groso.github.io/README.md

 **About me**
 - I grew up in [Okeechobee](https://www.cityofokeechobee.com/), a small town in rural Florida.
 - I'm the son of first-generation immigrants from Cuba.
-- I'm a heritage Spanish speaker and enjoy making/eating Cuban cuisine.
+- I'm a heritage Spanish speaker and enjoy making/eating Cuban-American cuisine.